kenatibm/MadridLabDocumentation/workbooks/Lab5/README.md

    <img src="images/Lab5-test-adpt-cmd-3.png" width="600"/>

 ## Summary
 In this lab, you added a Java-based MobileFirst adapter to your project.
 You then edited the code to implement two procedures that will return a list of employees and employee details via REST interface calls from your mobile client.
-You then used the MFP CLI to invoke your adapter procedures manually to confirm they work as expected.
+You then used the MFF CLI to invoke your adapter procedures manually to confirm they work as expected.

->Note:  You can also test your adapters by using the built-in Swagger interface available through the console.
+>**Note:**  You can also test your adapters by using the built-in Swagger interface available through the console.

 <img src="images/Lab5-swagger.png" width="600"/>